open-education-hub/oer-template/README.md

   * change `title` to you class name;
   * change `url` to `<github_usename>.github.io`;
   * change `baseurl` to `/` if the repository is the only one with a GitHub page in your profile, otherwise, change it to `<repository_name>`;
-  * change links to social media sites, if applicable;
+  * change links to social media sites, if applicable.

 ## Running locally